Developers-Secrets-Inc/Developers-Secrets/src/api/challenges/hooks/README.md

-# Intelligent Store Reset System
+# Store Reset System

-This system manages the automatic reset of Zustand stores with intelligent detection of challenge changes vs page refreshes.
+This system manages the automatic reset of Zustand stores when navigating between challenges.

 ## Architecture

 ### Centralized Hook: `useStoreReset`

-The `useStoreReset` hook provides granular reset control for all concerned stores:
+The `useStoreReset` hook centralizes the reset logic for all concerned stores:

 - `useChallengeUIStore` - Challenge user interface state
 - `useEditorStore` - Code editor state